Welcome to graph-tool’s documentation!#

 1. Comprehensive framework for inferential community detection, build upon statistically principled approaches that avoid overfitting and are interpretable.
 (See here as well as [descriptive-vs-inferential] for why you should avoid off-the-shelf methods available in other software packages.)

 2. Support for OpenMP shared memory parallelism for several algorithms.
+See the parallel algorithms section fore more information.

 3. High-quality network visualization, both static and interactive, supporting animations and matplotlib integration.

 4. Filtered graphs, i.e. graphs where nodes and edges are temporarily masked.
 These are first class citizens in the library, and are accepted by every function.
-Due to the use C++ template metaprogramming, this functionality comes at no performance cost when filtering is not being used.
+Due to the use of C++ template metaprogramming, this functionality comes at no performance cost when filtering is not being used.

 5. Efficient and fully documented binary format for network files.